Comstock Inc. (LODE) Shares Down Despite Recent Market Volatility - News Heater

-Comstock Inc. (AMEX: LODE)’s stock price has plunge by -4.93relation to previous closing price of 0.45.
-Nevertheless, the company has seen a -10.90% plunge in its stock price over the last five trading sessions.
+Comstock Inc. (AMEX: LODE)’s stock price has plunge by -0.26relation to previous closing price of 0.39.
+Nevertheless, the company has seen a -13.91% plunge in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-08-14 that VIRGINIA CITY, Nev., Aug.
 14, 2023 (GLOBE NEWSWIRE) — Comstock Inc. (NYSE: LODE) (“Comstock” and the “Company”) announces Corrado De Gasperis, Comstock’s Executive Chairman and CEO, will present and host one-on-one meetings with investors at the Sidoti August Virtual Investor Conference, taking place on August 16-17, 2023.
 Joining Mr. De Gasperis will be William McCarthy, Comstock’s COO.

 Is It Worth Investing in Comstock Inc. (AMEX: LODE) Right Now?